 2012 - First female Marines take Combat Leadership Test

-2013 - SgtMaj.
-Angela Maness made history as the first female to assume the duties of senior enlisted Marine at Marine Barracks Washington, a job known as the “oldest post of the Corps.”
+2013 - Sergeant Major Angela Maness first female to assume the duties of senior enlisted Marine at Marine Barracks Washington.

-Today - Women serve in 93 percent of all occupational fields and 62 percent of all billets.
-Women constitute 7.11 percent of the Corps end strength and are an integral part of the Marine Corps.
+Today - Women constitute 8.3 percent of the Corps end strength and are an integral part of the Marine Corps.

 By the height of the Vietnam War, there were about 2,700 women Marines served both stateside and overseas.
 By 1975, the Corps approved the assignment of women to all occupational fields except infantry, artillery, armor and pilot/air crew.
 Over 1,000 women Marines were deployed in Operations Desert Shield and Desert Storm in 1990-1991.

-According to the 2012 demographic report women make up 7.11% of the Marine Corps.
-They are integrated into nearly all Military Occupational Specialties with the exception of offensive combat.
+According to the 2017 demographic report women make up 8.3% of the Marine Corps.
+They are integrated into nearly all Military Occupational Specialties serving in 316 of 326 Military Occupational specialties.
 They serve globally and proudly carry on the traditions of those first trailblazers as they continue to open doors for future Marines to follow.